-- Continue ongoing coordination work with ODOT and their contractors and other MPOs on the development of the statewide model (and its connection with urban area model) and incorporating transportation data from the 2010 Oregon Household Activity Survey analysis (See E. below) into existing and future travel demand models. - Coordination with the Oregon Modeling Steering Committee and its Modeling Program Coordination subcommittee on improvements to MPO models and coordination between statewide and MPO models.
+• Continue ongoing coordination work with ODOT and their contractors and other MPOs on the development of the statewide model (and its connection with urban area model) and incorporating transportation data from the 2010 Oregon Household Activity Survey analysis (See IV.D below) into existing and future travel demand models.

+- Coordination with the Oregon Modeling Steering Committee and its Modeling Program Coordination subcommittee on improvements to MPO models and coordination between statewide and MPO models.
 This could include the movement to a "population synthesizer" as a way to specify the characteristics of household used as model input. - Investigate and discuss with ODOT, the other MPOs in the state, and the regional partners the appropriateness and usefulness of alternative modeling structures (such as a person activity or tour model) for a future regional travel demand model.

 Products, such as maps and tables of model results, will be produced as required by any on-going planning study.
-Depending on schedule and the starting dates of contracts, it is possible that reestimation of the existing model will be released during the time period of this UPWP.

-C. Regional Systems Monitoring and Reporting
+C. Systems Monitoring and Reporting